danicat/pacgo/step09/README.md

 ## Overview

 In this lesson we will be adding support for multiple lives to the application.
 We will update the collision tracking code to decrement the number of lives instead of setting lives to 0 on a collision.
-We will also add a player position reset to restart player after collision with a ghost.
+We will also keep track of the starting player position to respawn player there if they die.
 Finally, we will add Player emojis to the game scoreboard to track the number of lives remaining instead of displaying lives as an integer value.

 ## Task 01: Create Point type and update Player struct to use Point type.